fortinj1354/TBAMatchScheduleDownload/README.md

 Get the schedule for an event:

-`TBAMatchScheduleDownload.exe -event 2019gadal`
+`TBAMatchScheduleDownload.exe -event 2019gadal -key someapikey`

 Get the schedule for an event and filter for a specific team number:

-`TBAMatchScheduleDownload.exe -event 2019gadal -team 2974`
+`TBAMatchScheduleDownload.exe -event 2019gadal -team 2974 -key someapikey`

 View help: